These scones are absolutely delicious, melt-in-your-mouth good!!!😊

 ½ teas. sea salt

-3 T. white sugar (for tea scones, omit if making soup scones)
+3 T. organic sugar (for tea scones, omit if making soup scones)

 1/3 C. (chilled) good quality margarine OR butter (non-vegan)

-½ C. raisins (golden Sultana variety look extra nice) (optional)
+½ C. raisins (golden variety look extra nice) (optional)

 Optional for soup scones- crushed, dried herbs, see variation below